 - Level of compliance with structural requirements (including cleanliness, layout, condition of work, wall and floor surfaces as well as standards of lighting and ventilation, equipment and other facilities)

 - Confidence in management - including the use of appropriate documented food safety management procedures as well as the level of staff training, instruction and supervision.

-The total of the three scores is then converted into an overall rating which can range from zero at the bottom (which means 'urgent improvement needed') to a top rating of five ('very good').
+The total of the three scores is converted into an overall rating.
+The rating can range from zero ('urgent improvement needed') to a top rating of five ('very good').

 Type of businesses included in the scheme

 Most food businesses that supply food directly to the consumer are included in the scheme including restaurants, shops, cafes, takeaways, delicatessens, care homes, hotels and pubs.

 Some businesses are not included, for example child minders, as the business information includes personal information.
 These people will have the opportunity to opt into the scheme.
 Premises selling only low risk food are also exempt, as are manufacturers who do not supply food directly to the consumer.
 These businesses are still included in the council's food hygiene inspection programme even though they may not be part of the rating scheme.

 Premises with a rating of 4 are good.
 Premises with a rating of 3 will generally comply with the law, but with some minor contraventions that require attention.